Marat Amankulov: Bishkek City Council deputy, 2008-2015

-Jogorku Kenesh deputy, 2015-present
+Jogorku Kenesh deputy, 2015-2026

 Amankulov was elected as deputy for the Social Democratic Party of Kyrgyzstan in the 2015 parliamentary election.
 In September 2020, days before the October 2020 Kyrgyz parliamentary election, video footage of Amankulov making a remark that seemed to regret Kyrgyzstan's independence was leaked.
 Amankulov stated that "The ideology of our party is Eurasianism, and that is what we are aspiring toward", and that "thirty years of life in independence have shown us that the time has come for us to rethink and return to the fold".
 While Amankulov has stated that his remarks were taken out of context, they were met with condemnation, and 300 protesters held a rally in the capital Bishkek to denounce his remarks the following day.

-Personal life
+Personal life and death

-Amankulov is married to Venera (maiden name unknown), who was born and raised in Bishkek and also studied economics there; her parents originate from Talas.
-Together they have 4 children.
+Amankulov was married to Venera (maiden name unknown), who was born and raised in Bishkek and also studied economics there; her parents originate from Talas.
+Together they had four children.

+Amankulov died on 1 January 2026, at the age of 55.